Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: RIS-off-PAC Algorithm

 \subsection{RIS-Off-Policy Actor-critic Architecture}

-Figure \ref{ac-arch} shows the RIS-Off-PAC architecture.
-The difference between RIS-Off-PAC and traditional actor-critic architecture \cite{Sutton1999PolicyGM,Sutton2005Reinforcement} is that we introduce behavior policy based on RIS in our method, use action generated by $b(A|S)$ in reward function instead of $\pi(A|S)$.
-We compute RIS using both $\pi(A|S)$ and $b(A|S)$ policy into Actor, therefore, we pass samples from $b(A|S)$ to the actor as shown in figure \ref{ac-arch}.
-TD error and others are same as a traditional actor-critic method.
-Figure \ref{nn-arch} shows the RIS-Off-PAC neural network (NN) architecture.
-We use classical RL task: MountainCar and CartPole for our experiment.
-We apply our RIS-Off-PAC-NN on both of this tasks.
+Fig.\ref{ac-arch} depicts the architecture of RIS-off-PAC.
+The distinction between RIS-off-PAC and the conventional actor-critic architecture \cite{Sutton1999PolicyGM,Sutton2018Reinforcement} lies in the incorporation of a behavior policy based on RIS in our approach.
+Instead of using $\pi(A|S)$, we utilize the action created by $b(A|S)$ in the reward function.
+We calculate the RIS by incorporating both the $\pi(A|S)$ and $b(A|S)$ policies into an actor.
+Consequently, we provide samples from $b(A|S)$ to the actor, as depicted in Fig.\ref{ac-arch}.
+The TD error and other factors are identical to those of a conventional actor-critic approach.

+Fig.\ref{nn-arch} shows the RIS-off-PAC neural network (NN) architecture.
+We use control RL tasks: CartPole-v0, MountainCar-v0, Pendulum-v0 and Humanoid-v2 for our experiment.
+We apply our RIS-off-PAC-NN on all of these tasks.
 Details of our NN as follows: In our architecture, we have a target network (Actor), value network (Critic) and off-policy network (behavior policy).
-Each of them implemented as a fully connected layer using TensorFlow as shown in figure \ref{nn-arch}.
+Each of them implemented as a fully connected layer using TensorFlow as shown in Fig.\ref{nn-arch}.
 Each NN contains inputs layer, 2 hidden layers: hidden layer 1 and hidden layer 2, and an output layer.
 Hidden layer 1 has 24 neurons (units) for all three Network for all RL task.
 Hidden layer 2 has a single neuron in the value network for all RL task.
 A number of neurons in hidden layer 2 for target network and off-policy network are equal to a number of actions available in given RL task.
-Hidden layer 1 employs RELU activation function in target and value network while CRELU activation function in the off-policy network.
+Hidden layer 1 employs RELU activation function in target and value network while CRELU activation function used in the off-policy network.
 Hidden layer 2 utilizes SOFTMAX activation function in target and off-policy network whereas it uses no activation function in the value network.
 Weight W is generated using the "he\_uniform" function of TensorFlow for all NN and tasks.
 We availed AdamOptimizer for learning neural network parameters for all RL tasks. $\beta$ is generated uniform random values between 0 and 1.
+We set numpy random seed, TensorFlow random seed and OpenAI Gym environment seed to 1 to reproduce results.